geocarlos/angular-i18n-target-tagger/README.md

 This is a simple Node script to add target tags to Angular i18n XLF translation files.

+Please note that it is for XLF format.
+If you need/want to use another format, you may have to look for another solution.

 ## Reason to write this script

 When extracting text for translation for an Angular application, I could not find an option to generate the translation file with `target` tags.
 If you find a way to do it, then, you don't need this script.
 Otherwise, it may be helpful.